Aparichit0/calculator/README.md

 please do let me know, if you think there is an issue... specially, if it's with the core funtionality (AKA "basic math calculations")

+Features:
+1. Physical keyboard input is supported
+2. Decimal calculation are supported

 known bugs:
 1. if no operator is choosen after "=", then it ignores current total & start from scratch (although it's a normal behaviour in many old calculators)